 The ski is happy on all terrains.
 On the piste, it's remarkable for its overall...
 Read on

-It really lives up to its name... and well deserves its place among the best skis on the market.
-Reviewed too short (168 cm) last year, K2's Speed Charger is back this year at 175 cm, a size that's far better adapted to its program.
+The K2's Speed Charger really lives up to its name and deserves its place among the best skis on the market.
+Last year, the model we reviewed was too short (168 cm).
+This year we tested the Speed Charger in a 175 cm, which is a much more appropriate size for this category.